Previous dayApril 10, 2026Next day

 6.6 km---✓ ReviewedUSGS →

-On April 10, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 19 km SW of Jal, New Mexico at 18:32 UTC.
+The USGS recorded this magnitude 2.3 earthquake 19 km SW of Jal, New Mexico at 18:32 UTC on April 10, 2026.
 In the 72 hours after this event, the USGS recorded 5 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-At a depth of 6.6 km, the event was shallow crustal.
+This was a shallow crustal earthquake, focused at 6.6 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 31.973°N, -103.315°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 31.973°, -103.315°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10